robillersomeone/NYT_bestsellers/README.md

 Custom stop words are included to prevent data leakage in the description.
 Specifically words relating to NYT Best Seller list.

+There are two scripts to process the text data.

 ```shell
 text_feature_engineering_helper.py
 ```